The human papilloma virus (HPV) vaccine currently used in the NHS vaccination programme is called Gardasil.

 What difference has the HPV vaccine made so far?

-The UK HPV vaccination programme began in 2008, and there's evidence from Australia, Denmark, England and Scotland that the vaccine is making a difference.
+The UK HPV vaccination programme began in 2008, and there's evidence from England, Scotland and other countries’ national vaccination programmes that the vaccine is making a difference.

-There's been a large drop in the rates of infection with the 2 main cancer-causing HPV types in women and men.
+There's been a large drop in the rates of infection with the 2 main cancer-causing HPV types in women and men and a large drop in the number of young people with genital warts.

 A recent Scottish study found an 89% reduction in severe cervical abnormalities in vaccinated women.